Users need to adopt certain devices and best practices in order to reduce bills and conserve energy. For more information check:

 In Dubai, H. H. Sheikh Mohammed bin Rashid Al Maktoum, issued a resolution to implement green building specifications and standards (PDF) in new buildings.
 In 2014, the building code became mandatory for all new buildings in the emirate.

-In Ras Al Khaimah, Barjeel, the Green Building Regulations of the emirate issued by Ras Al Khaimah Municipality sets minimum sustainability standards for new buildings.
+In Ras Al Khaimah, Barjeel, the Green Building Regulations (PDF, 500 KB) sets minimum sustainability standards for new buildings.
 Buildings permitted under Barjeel are expected to consume 30% less energy and water as compared to a typical building in Ras Al Khaimah.
 Barjeel is now mandatory for all new buildings starting from January 2020 following a one-year voluntary period.

 In 2010, the UAE Cabinet approved the Green Building and Sustainable Building standards to be applied across the country.
 Application of these standards started at government buildings early 2011.
 The project is expected to save AED 10 billion by 2030 and reduce around 30 per cent of carbon emissions.